lpulmano/Predicting-RI-from-MIMIC-TC-Ensemble-PRIME-/README.md

 nRI = No RI

-The images in the above categories have not been reviewed if they best fit RI criteria/satellite images as of 12/07/21 (December 7 2021).
+The images in the above categories have not been reviewed if they best fit RI criteria/satellite images as of 12/13/21 (December 13 2021).

 "Model" folder currently contains my attempts at loading the RI dataset and running the DeepMicroNet model architecture.
 The different "model *.py" files are separate attempts of trying out new code; they are similar in some aspects but for the most part, trying to load the datasets is different for each.

+HAS BEEN RESOLVED
-I do not know how to load "Training Set" and its contents as the training data for the model.
+{I do not know how to load "Training Set" and its contents as the training data for the model.
 I do not know how to load the individual storm directories in "Testing Set" as testing data for the model.

-I am having great difficulty in loading my custom datasets into the model.
+I am having great difficulty in loading my custom datasets into the model.}
+HAS BEEN RESOLVED

 File paths are in the Windows OS format.